secjames/windowsblueprint/README.md

 Powershell Script to blueprint a windows system windowsblueprint.ps1

-Authors: James McNabb, Eric Wold,  Dylan Chamberlain, William Wier
+Authors: James McNabb, Eric Wold, Dylan Chamberlain, Nicholas Fair, William Wier

 This script "blueprints" a Windows system and gathers information for system vetting needs.
 An overview of report secitons can be found below.